nus-cs2113-AY2324S2/ip/docs/README.md

 * `unmark 1`

 ### Exiting the program: `bye`
-Exit nick Chatbot.
+Exit Nick Chatbot.

 Format: `bye`

 ### Saving the tasks
-nick Chatbot tasks are saved in the hard disk automatically after any command that changes the data.
+Nick Chatbot tasks are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 ### Loading the tasks
-nick Chatbot loads the tasks instantly when it starts up.
+Nick Chatbot loads the tasks instantly when it starts up.
 There is no need to load manually.